-Grants: Individual grant arrangements have been evaluated and determined to be nonreciprocal, meaning the granting entity has not received a direct benefit in exchange for the resources provided.
-Instead, revenue is recognized like a conditional contribution - when the barrier to entitlement is overcome.
-The barrier to entitlement is considered overcome when expenditures associated with each grant are determined to be allowable and all other significant conditions of the grant are met.
-The Conservatory has elected the simultaneous release policy available under ASU 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, which allows the Conservatory to recognize a restricted contribution directly in net assets without donor restrictions if the restriction is met in the same period that the revenue is recognized.
+Grants: Individual grant arrangements have been evaluated and determined to be nonreciprocal, meaning, the granting entity has not received a direct benefit in exchange for the resources provided.
+Instead, revenue is recognized like a conditional contribution-when the barrier to entitlement is overcome.
+The barrier to entitlement is considered overcome when expenditures associated with each grant are determined to be allowable, and all other significant conditions of the grant are met.
+The Conservatory has elected the simultaneous release policy, which allows the Conservatory to recognize a restricted contribution directly in net assets without donor restrictions if the restriction is met in the same period that the revenue is recognized.

 The Conservatory received funding from the Federal government as part of the Higher Education Emergency Relief Funds (HEERF) included in the various COVID-19 funding packages.
 During the year ended June 30, 2021, the Conservatory was authorized to receive \$652,599 directed towards emergency financial aid to students and \$938,412 directed towards institutional expenses.
 Under the terms of the grant, the Conservatory was only eligible to receive the institutional portion if it first distributed the grants to the students.
-As of June 30, 2021, the Conservatory had met the conditions of \$653,132 of the 2021 grants which are recorded within government grants in the accompanying statement of activities.
-The balance of \$937,879 had not been drawn on or expended during the year ended June 30, 2021, and, therefore, was expected to be recognized during the year ended June 30, 2022.
-As of June 30, 2022, the Conservatory had met the conditions of \$937,879 of the remaining 2021 grants which are recorded within government grants in the accompanying statements of activities.
+As of June 30, 2022, the Conservatory had met the conditions of \$937,879 of the remaining 2021, grants which are recorded within government grants in the accompanying statements of activities.
+All HEERF funding was recognized as of June 30, 2022.